 10. Mutiny on the Bounty (1935)

 Starring the likes of Charles Laughton and Clark Gable, this movie is a retelling of the actual mutiny on HMS Bounty.
-A lot of people enjoy sailing but not many enjoy sailing under a cruel captain.
-Bligh, an unjust and harsh captain makes life unbearable on HMS Bounty and the movie depicts methodically the mounting atrocities which culminate in the death of Dr. Bacchus and ultimately leads to the mutiny.
-The crew ultimately save themselves from the grasp of the harsh captain and find their own happiness in this tale of strained relationships and need for unity at sea.
+A lot of people enjoy sailing, but not many enjoy sailing under a cruel captain.
+Bligh, an unjust and harsh captain, makes life unbearable on HMS Bounty and the movie depicts methodically the mounting atrocities which culminate in the death of Dr. Bacchus and ultimately lead to the mutiny.
+The crew ultimately save themselves from the grasp of the harsh captain and find their own happiness in this tale of strained relationships and the need for unity at sea.